sakaiproject/sakai/basiclti/docs/sakai_lti_vendor.md

 property.
 So the administrator can set and completely lock down the properties – or lock-down most of the properties.

-Adding the IMS Basic LTI Test Tool to your System
+Adding the IMS LTI Test Tool to your System
 =================================================

-Once you have made a copy of the **IMSBLTIPortlet.xml** file, we simply need to add the new tool registration for the IMS Basic LTI Test Tool.
+Once you have made a copy of the **IMSBLTIPortlet.xml** file, we simply need to add the new tool registration for the IMS LTI Test Tool.
 The following is an example of the additional tool registration to be inserted as indicated above.

     <tool
             id="sakai.imstestlti"
             title="Awesomeness"
-            description="IMS Basic LTI Test.">
+            description="IMS LTI Test.">

                 <configuration name="sakai:portlet-pre-render" value="true" />